WSB University

-WSB University (Wyższa Szkoła Biznesu w Dąbrowie Górniczej until 15 April 2018) is an academic higher education institution established in 1995, specialises in economic, social, humanities, technical and health sciences.
+WSB University (Wyższa Szkoła Biznesu w Dąbrowie Górniczej until 15 April 2018) is an academic higher education institution established in 1995.
+The university specialises in economic, social, humanities, technical and health sciences.

-WSB University provides education in 5 locations (in the headquarters in Dąbrowa Górnicza and in the Branch Faculties in Cieszyn, Żywiec, Olkusz and Kraków) in 23 fields of study of the first degree and second degree, uniform master's studies, conducts dual degree studies, implements Executive MBA and Master of Business Administration MBA studies (faculty partner: EY Academy of Business), postgraduate studies (offering more than 100 postgraduate courses), runs a doctoral school and doctoral seminars.
+WSB University provides education in 10 locations (in the headquarters in Dąbrowa Górnicza and in the Branch Faculties in Cieszyn, Żywiec, Olkusz, Gliwice, Tychy, Kraków, Katowice, Jaworzno and Warsaw) in 23 fields of study, including first degree and second degree, uniform master's studies, conducts dual degree studies, implements Executive MBA and Master of Business Administration MBA studies (faculty partner: EY Academy of Business), postgraduate studies (offering more than 100 postgraduate courses), and they also run a doctoral school as well as doctoral seminars.

 WSB University is authorised to confer post-doctoral and doctoral degrees in 4 scientific disciplines: management and quality sciences, pedagogy, security sciences and civil engineering, geodesy and transport.

 One of 30 Polish research Universities funded by the Ministry of Education and Science under the 'Regional Excellence Initiative' programme.